Andonome/lk/networking/wpa_supplicant.md

 > scan_results

-> add_Network
+> add_network

-This outputs a Network number, e.g. '3'.
-This is the new Network you'll work with.
+This outputs a network number, e.g. '3'.
+This is the new network you'll work with.

-> set_Network 3 ssid "Kosachok Cafe"
+> set_network 3 ssid "Kosachok Cafe"

-> set_Network 3 psk "Kosachok2019"
+> set_network 3 psk "Kosachok2019"

-OR
+OR (for no password)

-> set_Network 3 key_mgmt NONE
+> set_network 3 key_mgmt NONE

-> enable_Network 3
+> enable_network 3

 > save_config

-...and possibly:
+...and for the impatient:

-> sudo sv restart dhcpcd
+> sudo sv restart wpa_supplicant

-or maybe:
+## Scripts

+You can script like this:

+> wpa_cli add_network

+That returns an ID, so you can say:

-> dhcpd wlp3s0
+> newNetwork="$(wpa_cli add_network)"

+Then `$newNetwork` would equal that number, and you can add/ remove networks with scripts.

+But remember to escape the quotes, so adding a network would be:

+> wpa_cli set_network 3 psk \""passphrase"\"